TOP Brands with numbers in their name

 Formula One Logo

 Recognized worldwide as the pinnacle of motor racing, Formula One has cemented its reputation as a leading racing platform.
-Originating with the aim of creating a competitive arena for elite sports car drivers, the initiative was aimed at identifying and rewarding the best talent in racing.
+The initiative, launched to create a competitive arena for elite sports car drivers, aimed to identify and reward the best racing talent.

-Since then, the Formula One World Championship has become a global sensation, captivating audiences around the world with its thrilling races and unrivaled sportsmanship.
-This phenomenon, which spans all continents, has a huge number of fans who eagerly follow every corner, every lap, and every finish.
+Since then, the Formula One World Championship has become a global sensation, captivating audiences worldwide with its thrilling races and unrivaled sportsmanship.
+This phenomenon spans all continents and has fans eagerly following every corner, lap, and finish.
 The terminology of Formula One symbolizes its place of honor in motor racing.
-The use of the term “one” speaks of superiority, excellence, and leadership.
+The term “one” speaks of superiority, excellence, and leadership.

 Four Loko